-Although the Chinese government does, nominally, have a long-term nuclear waste management plan, it has not as yet deployed much in the way of financial resources or technical effort to develop a sound nuclear waste management R&D program.
-China does aim to open a geological repository ( a mined repository) by 2050 for its high-level nuclear waste.
 Since China's nuclear waste management R&D program is still in its early stages, China could still consider and evaluate a range of options to pursue in addressing its future nuclear waste management problems.
-Recently, the DBD concept for storing/disposing of nuclear wastes, spent fuel, and other radioactive materials has been receiving increasing attention internationally due to its potential technical and cost advantages when compared with "normal" geologic disposal, due to DBD's potential technical and cost advantages when compared with geologic mined disposal.
+Recently, the DBD concept for storing/disposing of nuclear wastes, spent fuel, and other radioactive materials has been receiving increasing attention internationally due to its potential technical and cost advantages when compared with "normal" geologic disposal.
 In the DBD concept, a borehole is drilled in crystalline basement rocks to a depth on the order of 5 km.
 Crystalline basement rock is found at those depths in stable geological formations in many countries.
 The great depth of DBD could offer less dynamic hydro-geological conditions than in mined geological disposal facilities, which reduces the interaction of nuclear waste with groundwater that might find its way to the biosphere.
 In addition, after deep boreholes are filled with wastes and sealed, it is technically difficult for terrorists or others who misuse radioactive materials to drill to and access the buried wastes.
 In addition, initial investigations suggest that DBD is likely to offer a less expensive option relative to mined geologic repositories.

-Criteria for siting of DBD facilities include having candidate sites where crystalline rock exists at the surface or within 1 km of the surface, and in areas that are tectonically stable, located away from population centers, and not near international borders.[2]
-Based on these criteria, better sites in China would be toward the north and northwest of the country, which matches the candidate locations for China's high-level nuclear waste repository.
+Criteria for siting of DBD facilities include having candidate sites where crystalline rock exists at the surface or within 1 km of the surface, and in areas that are tectonically stable, located away from population centers, and not near international borders.2 Based on these criteria, better sites in China would be toward the north and northwest of the country, which matches the candidate locations for China's high-level nuclear waste repository.
 Although there is not any information about the cost of the proposed waste repository in China, in this study, some cost estimates are provided for two different fuel cycle scenarios, which might provide some economic information for policy makers.